lucatume/wp-browser/docs/extensions.md

 You will **not** need this extension if you're not using Codeception version `4.0`.

-The extension has no configuration and all you need to do is just to enable it in your Codeception configuration file (e.g. `codeception.dist.yml`):
+The extension has no configuration and you will need to enable it in your Codeception **main** configuration file (e.g. `codeception.dist.yml`):

 ```yaml
 extensions:
     enabled:
         - tad\WPBrowser\Extension\Events
 ```

 [4]: events-api.md